 Keep an Eye Out for Male Dogs

-At a certain point, your female dog will begin to give off a distinct smell that will signal unneutered males.
-If you start to notice male dogs around your yard, or they are accosting you when you are walking your female dog, it is more than likely she is in heat and ready for breeding.
+At a certain point, your female dog will begin to give off a scent that will signal intact males.
+If you start to notice male dogs around your yard, it's likely she is in heat and ready for breeding.

 Ready, Set, Breed